2011 Emir of Qatar Cup

-The 2011 Emir of Qatar Cup is the 39th edition of a cup tournament in men's football (soccer).
+The 2011 Emir of Qatar Cup was the 39th edition of a men's football tournament in Qatar.
 It is played by the 1st and 2nd Level divisions of the Qatari football league structure.

 The top four sides of the 2010–11 Qatar Stars League season enter at the Quarter-final stage.

 Al-Rayyan were the defending champions and successfully defended the title.

 The cup winner were guaranteed a place in the 2012 AFC Champions League.

 First round

 The first round of the competition involves four teams from the 2nd tier league.